 “I’m not doing that.
 I probably have cystic ovarian disease.
 And I have anemic cyanosis.
 It’s only the inside of the uterus.
 I’m not doing that.”

 “All right, we can do an implant again.”

-Anybody can get any disease, any ailment, and any affliction.
+The diet she follows is the blood type diet.
+It’s the eat right for your type diet.
+Anybody can get any disease, any ailment, any affliction.
 But there are some blood types that get some more than others.
-More of the O’s, like me, are going to get more blood clotting, rheumatoid arthritis, and have more sinus issues.
+More of the O’s, like her, are going to get more blood clotting, rheumatoid arthritis, and have more sinus issues.
 A’s have heart issues, high cholesterol, heart disease, and all the things that go with that.

-My husband is on the diet, too.
+Steve went on the diet, too.
 He follows his blood type diet, which is awful since he has to be a vegetarian.
 He hates it, but on weekends he completely splurges, and eats whatever he wants.

 She just shrugged.

-Brian has to be a vegetarian, but I love my meat.
+“Steve has to be a vegetarian, but I love my meat.
 I’m a Christian and I believe animals are here for me to eat.
 I’m not about vegetarianism.
 At the same time, I think there’s so much in our food we don’t know about, like preservatives and chemicals.
 Why do they have to torture animals before killing them?
-They inject them with drugs and rip their feathers out while they’re still alive.
+They inject them with drugs and rip their feathers out while they’re still alive.”

-Treat them humanely, at least!
+Treat them humanely, at least, she believed.